mwitte/TechDivision.Neos.Search/README.md

 Why this namespace?
 -------------------

-Until now this is a non-corporate project i made in my leisure time.
+Until now this is a non-corporate project I made in my leisure time.
 I chose this namespace to participate at a company internal contest.